-Jane's Walk leaders will have a variety of opportunities to host walks in virtual and socially distanced formats, including in-person guided group walks, self-guided in-person walks, virtual talks, social media activations, and more.
-For outdoor walks, masks will not be required.
-If you prefer to wear a mask, though, we want you to feel comfortable doing so.
-For walks that take participants inside, leaders and attendees will not be required to wear masks, unless required by the venue/building's management.
+Jane's Walk leaders will have a variety of opportunities to host walks including in-person guided group walks, self-guided in-person walks, virtual talks, social media activations, and more.

 Who was Jane Jacobs?

 Jane Jacobs was a famous urban activist and writer who lived from 1916-2006.
 She is best known for galvanizing New Yorkers to stop Robert Moses' project that would have built an expressway through Greenwich Village.
 She believed in the power of individuals to influence their city.
 Today, her principles represent the participatory planning approaches that have been embraced in communities around the world.